 General Information about Basal Cell Carcinoma

 Basal cell carcinoma is the most common form of skin cancer, affecting over 1 million Americans each year.
-More than one out of every three new cancers are skin cancers, and the vast majority of these are basal cell carcinoma.
+More than one out of every three new diagnosed cancers are skin cancers, and the vast majority of these are basal cell carcinoma.

 Where do Basal Cell Carcinomas Appear?

 Almost all basal cell carcinomas occur on parts of the body excessively exposed to the sun – especially the face, ears, neck, scalp, shoulders and back.
 On rare occasions, however, tumors develop on unexposed areas.
-In a few cases contact with arsenic, exposure to radiation, open sores that resist healing, chronic inflammatory skin conditions, and complications of burns, scars, infections, vaccinations or even tattoos are contributing factors.
+In a few cases, contact with arsenic, exposure to radiation, open sores that resist healing, chronic inflammatory skin conditions and complications of burns, scars, infections, vaccinations or even tattoos are contributing factors.

 Who gets Basal Cell Carcinomas?

-The disease is rarely seen in children, but occasionally a teenager is affected.
+The disease is rarely seen in children, though occasionally a teenager is affected.
 Dermatologists report that more and more people in their twenties and thirties are being treated for this skin cancer.
 Workers in occupations that require long hours outdoors and people who spend their leisure time in the sun are particularly susceptible.